Cha0s-MnK/GP13/README.md

-# GP13 project
+# GP13 Transient Project

-Welcome to GP13!
+Welcome to the study of GP13 Transient!
 These are codes written by 2 Chinese guys in LPNHE, France.

 ## Commission Day-night Effect